-With the exception of Article 22.13.2.2, application for promotion is initiated by the individual Faculty Member who shall submit the application to the Dean of the Faculty Member's College.
+With the exception of Article 22.13.2.2, application for promotion is initiated by the individual Faculty Member who shall submit the application to the Dean of the Faculty Member's Faculty.

-22.5 Tenure and/or Promotion Application and Assessment Deadlines a) (i) Member submits Letter of intent to Dean for promotion and/or early tenure and annotated list of nine external referees; June 15 (ii) Member submits names to the Dean of two rotating members b) CPTC meet to select external referees July 15 c) Deadline for the Dean to receive complete application from the Member Tuesday after Labour Day d) Deadline for the Program Chair to receive complete application materials from the Dean Monday after Labour Day e) Deadline for notification to the Member of the recommendations of the CPTC and Program Chair October 31 f) Deadline for UPTC to receive the recommendations of the Program Chair and CPTC and supporting documentation November 15 g) Deadline for notification to the Member of the recommendation of UPTC (positive and negative recommendation) December 15 h) Deadline for the President to receive the recommendation of the UPTC (positive recommendation) December 15 i) Deadline for the Member to receive report from the President (positive recommendation) January 15 j) Deadline for the Member to submit written notification of Appeal to UPTAC (negative UPTC recommendation) January 31
+22.5 Tenure and/or Promotion Application and Assessment Deadlines a) Member submits Letter of intent to Dean for promotion and/or early Tenure and annotated June 15 list of nine external referees; b) FPTC meet to select external referees July 15 c) Deadline for the Dean to receive complete application from the Member Tuesday after Labour Day The Employer may produce an electronic copy of the application package that may be shared with external reviews on a password-protected SharePoint site. d) Deadline for the Program Chair to receive complete application materials from the Dean Monday after Labour Day e) Deadline for notification to the Member of the recommendations of the FPTC and Program Chair October 31 f) Deadline for UPTC to receive the recommendations of the Program Chair and FPTC and supporting documentation November 15 g) Deadline for notification to the Member of the recommendation of UPTC (positive and negative recommendation) December 15 h) Deadline for the President to receive the recommendation of the UPTC (positive recommendation) December 15 i) Deadline for the Member to receive report from the President (positive recommendation) January 15 j) Deadline for the Member to provide notice of intent to appeal to UPTAC (negative recommendation from UPTC) January 31

-With the exception of alternative dates established by the mutual consent of the Faculty Member and the University, the final dates for application and for each step of the assessment process for promotion and tenure, including the final recommendations of each assessment level pursuant to the preceding clauses of this Article, shall be as set out in Table 1 below.
+With the exception of alternative dates established by the mutual consent of the Faculty Member and the University, the final dates for application and for each step of the assessment process for promotion and Tenure, including the final recommendations of each assessment level pursuant to the preceding clauses of this Article, shall be as set out in Table 1 below.